Please select the country or location you would like to see content from.

 EmailFacebookPinterestTwitter

 Abdominal pain (also known as stomach ache) is very common and has many causes.
-The majority are not caused by anything worrying and improve on their own or with simple over-the-counter treatment.
+The majority of causes are not anything worrisome and improve on their own or with simple over-the-counter treatment.
 The most common causes are trapped gas, indigestion or stomach irritation, and then constipation or conditions that cause diarrhea such as food poisoning or even irritable bowel syndrome.
 Abdominal pain can also be a normal part of many women’s menstruation symptoms.

 When should I see my doctor?

 You should book a routine appointment with your doctor if the pain continues for more than one to two weeks without improvement or keeps coming back.
-Other reasons to speak to your doctor would be if you have lost weight unintentionally or if you have noticed blood or mucus in your stools.
+Other reasons to speak to your doctor would be if you have lost weight unintentionally or if you have noticed mucus or blood in your stools.

-If you have pain when passing urine, you should speak to your doctor on the day or the next day, as you may need a urine test and to start antibiotics for a urine infection.
+If you have pain when passing urine, you should speak to your doctor on the day or the next day, as you may need a urine test and to start antibiotics for a urinary tract infection.

 Reasons to seek medical attention via an urgent visit with your doctor or calling 911 would be if you have severe pain, you have a fever with your abdominal pain or you feel particularly unwell.